viniciusarruda/my-faster/README.md

 - [x] Use the newest PyTorch version (1.4 stable)
 - [x] Use the built-in RoIAlign (do not delete the old, just comment or something similar)
-- [x] Modify NMS to output the same as the ops.nms() (make a hard unit test) -> In fact, it behaves slightly different when handling degenerate boxes, but nothing that gets in the way of performance.
+- [x] Modify NMS to output the same as the ops.nms() (make a hard unit test) -> In fact, it behaves slightly different when handling degenerate boxes (not an error, see my github issues I've opened), but nothing that gets in the way of performance.
 - [x] Use the built-in NMS (do not delete the old, just comment or something similar)
 - [x] Check these (from https://github.com/aleju/papers/blob/master/neural-nets/Faster_R-CNN.md):
     - [x] Positive examples are anchor boxes that have an IoU with a ground truth bounding box of 0.7 or more.
 If no anchor  point has such an IoU with a specific box, the one with the highest IoU is used instead.